irvincardoza/Machine-learning-projects/README.md

 # Machine-learning-projects
-This repository contains machine learning projects of all topics based off Andrew Ng's Coursera course
+This repository contains example machine learning projects made by me, of all topics based off Andrew Ng's Coursera course.